A Program of the Katie Johnson Fellowship

 Gillian Lamb Butchman

 Gillian is the founder and president of The Katie Johnson Fellowship.
 Earlier she created, and directed for 25 years, Camp Jabberwocky’s 5 week June/July program.
 In the late 1960’s she developed the curriculum for and taught one of the first public school classes for Special Education in Wash.DC.
 Later she began a non-profit movie theatre and practiced as a physical therapist at Howard Univ.
 Hospital and in the MD and Wash.DC public school systems.
-Mostly retired, Gillian now directs The Wabe of Whidbey Island, delights in five grandchildren, and cares for a very spoiled horse, Rennie.
-She and her husband, Alan, live half the year in Seattle and half on Martha’s Vineyard, MA.
+Gillian co-founded and directed The Wabe of Whidbey for its first 7 years.
+She continues as its Executive Director.
+She and her husband, Alan, live half the year in Seattle and half on Martha’s Vineyard Island, MA.

 Alan Butchman